 The Certification Regime covers specific functions that are not SMFs but may still have a significant impact on customers, the Firm, and/or market integrity.
-Details of the Certification Regime are found in the Handbook under SYSC 27.
-Those performing Certified roles do not require approval from the FCA, instead firms must ensure that individuals are and remain fit and proper to fulfil role requirements.
+Details of the Certification Regime including specified roles are found in the Handbook under SYSC 27.
+Those performing Certified roles do not require approval from the FCA, instead firms must internally ensure and evidence that individuals are and remain fit and proper to fulfil role requirements.
 These individuals should also have the necessary qualifications, and have completed, or are undergoing, relevant training.
 All of this needs to be checked and certified by the Firm at least annually.